It’s All Good

 Villainous Notions

 Last week, I bought a footstool.
 It was dark cheap wood and had dark tapestry fabric on the top, but the lid lifted for storage and it was only 5 bucks, so I got to thinking that I would paint the wood grey and re-upholster the top.
 Which I did, and the paint looked lovely (aside from the transfer I may or may not have put on slightly off-centre—see picture at the end).
 The problem was that the fabric on the underside looked choppy and unprofessional no matter how much I tried to trim it, but then I had an idea.
-I rummaged through my basket of sewing notions—well, it’s not so much a basket as an empty tin of Quality Street—and found something that just might resolve the issue:
+I rummaged through my basket of sewing notions—well, it’s not so much a basket as an empty Quality Street tin—and found something that just might resolve the issue:

 Me: Do you think this would work?